A1Liu/webpage/README.md

 ### TODO
 * [ ] Like everything
+* [ ] Decide on general format for where things should go in website
 * [ ] Git submodules
 * [ ] Homepage
 * [ ] Project descriptions